 In Webflow, interactions are user-triggered actions that lead to visual changes or transitions on a webpage.
 They respond to user behaviors like:

 These interactions act as triggers for specific animations or changes in an element's style.
 For instance, when a user hovers over a button, it might expand slightly or change color.
-Webflow lets you set these triggers and define what happens when they're activated, all from a visual interface.
+With Webflow interaction design, you can set these triggers and define what happens when they're activated, all from a visual interface.

-Animations add movement and fluidity to your design.
+Animations Webflow features add movement and fluidity to your design.
 Unlike interactions, which are based on user input, animations define how an element behaves visually when triggered.
-For example, when a user clicks on a menu icon, the animation could slide the navigation panel from the side.
+For instance, Webflow image animation can bring static visuals to life, like fading in an image or sliding a gallery into view when scrolled.
+For example, when a user clicks on a menu icon, the animation in Webflow could slide the navigation panel from the side.

 Interactions and animations in Webflow serve different but complementary roles in the design process.